OSGConnect/tutorial-matlab-HelloWorld/README.md

 ### Compilation

 On a machine with MATLAB license, invoke the compiler `mcc`.
-We turn off all graphical options (-nodisplay), disable Java (-nojvm), and instruct MATLAB to run this application as a single-threaded application (-singleCompThread).
+We turn off all graphical options (-nodisplay), disable Java (-nojvm), and instruct MATLAB to run this application as a single-threaded application (-singleCompThread):

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm hello_world.m

 The flag -m means `c` language translation during compilation and the flag `-R`means runtime options.
-The compilation would produce the
-files: hello_world, run_hello_world.sh, mccExcludedFiles.log and readme.txt files.
-The file `hello_world` is the compiled binary
-file. "run_hello_world.sh" is the script file that executes the binary. `mccExcludedFiles.log` is the log file. `readme.txt` contains the information about the compilation process.
+The compilation would produce the files: hello_world, run_hello_world.sh, mccExcludedFiles.log and readme.txt files.
+The file `hello_world` is the compiled binary file. "run_hello_world.sh" is the script file that executes the binary. `mccExcludedFiles.log` is the log file. `readme.txt` contains the information about the compilation process.

 ## Running the standalone binary applications on OSG